Fred Marion

-Fred Donald Marion (born January 2, 1959), is an American former professional football player who was a safety in the National Football League (NFL) for ten seasons during the 1980s and 1990s.
+Fred Donald Marion (born January 2, 1959), is an American former professional football player who was a safety for 10 seasons with the New England Patriots of the National Football League (NFL) during the 1980s and 1990s.
 Marion played college football for the Miami Hurricanes, and was recognized as an All-American.
-Marion played professionally for the NFL's New England Patriots.
+Playing with New England, he was named to the Pro Bowl in 1985.

 Early life and education

 Marion was born in Gainesville, Florida.

 He attended the University of Miami in Coral Gables, Florida, where he played for the Hurricanes from 1978 to 1981.
 As a senior in 1981, he was a consensus first-team All-American.